cruisercoder/dstddb/README.md

 A very incomplete list

 - Add optional config parameter to Database for a variety of preferences.
-This can also include a default database source for connections.
 - Add a resolver hook to the Database object to resolve named sources
 - separate out dub build targets for each reference native driver
 - factor out native layer stubs (oracle) but retain for testing